Hog

 • toUnixTimestampMilli(input: DateTime | Date | string, zone?: string): float

-• fromUnixTimestampMilli(input: int | float): DateTime
+• fromUnixTimestampMilli(input: integer | float): DateTime

 • toTimeZone(input: DateTime, zone: string): DateTime | Date

-• toDate(input: string | int | float): Date
+• toDate(input: string | integer | float): Date

-• toDateTime(input: string | int | float, zone?: string): DateTime
+• toDateTime(input: string | integer | float, zone?: string): DateTime

 • formatDateTime(input: DateTime, format: string, zone?: string): string - we use use the ClickHouse formatDateTime syntax.